hsigge/fizzbuzz_js_hsigge/README.md

 ### Answer 4
 The division by 5 needs to happen before the division of 3 for the FizzBuzz game to return the correct output.
 As JavaScripts executes code in order, we need to move the function that divides by 5 up so it is above the function that divides by 3.
+---
+### Question
+Please explain the difference between feature and unit test

+### Answer 1
+A unit test is a "pass/fail" test of the functionality of a snippet of code and if the resulting output is as expected.
+A feature test is testing the useability of the implemented feature in a larger context - so there can be many functions and interdependencies with e.g. databases or web services in a feature test.

 <!---
 ### Question 1